cmgriffing/presentation-data-serialization/slides/030-formats.md

 - Used by the Bittorrent protocol

 ```
-// Example:
 d8:contentsl7:widgets4:cogse4:name9:Something6:weighti42ee
 ```

 <div class="notes">
-Does not natively support boolean values, so it could cause data corruption, since it converts booleans to 0s and 1s.
+- Does not natively support boolean values,
+- Could cause data corruption,
+- Converts booleans to 0s and 1s.
 </div>

 ## BSON